DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

 183. Local & Anonymous Classes Challenge
     1. The Local and Anonymous Class Challenge

+# 184. Introduction to Lambda Expressions: Revolutionizing Java Code with Conciseness

+184. Introduction to Lambda Expressions: Revolutionizing Java Code with Conciseness
+    1. Introduction to Lambda Expressions

+185. Deep Dive into Lambda Expressions and Functional Interfaces: Practical Examples
+    1. The Lambda Expression
+    2. The Syntax of a Lambda Expression
+    3. Comparing the anonymous class and the lambda expression
+    4. Where's the method in the lambda expression?
+    5. How can Java infer the method?
+    6. What's a functional interface?

+186. Exploring Lambda Expression Syntax: Variations, Rules, and Advanced Examples
+    1. The Lambda Expression
+    2. The Consumer Interface
+    3. Streams

+187. Custom Functional Interfaces: Building Reusable Lambda Expressions in Java
+    1. Lambda expessions with multiple paramters
+    2. Lambda expressions that return values

+188. Exploring Java's Built-In Functional Interfaces: Consumer and Predicate
+    0. Java's Functional Interfaces, Consumer & Predicate
+    1. java.util.function
+    2. The Four categories of Functional Interfaces
+    3. The Consumer interface
+    4. A Consumer Lambda Expression Example
+    5. The Predicate Interface
+    6. A Predicate Lambda Expression Example

+189. Exploring Java's Built-In Functional Interfaces: Function and Supplier
+    1. The Function interface
+    2. A Function Interface Lambda Expression Example
+    3. The Supplier Interface
+    4. A Supplier Lambda Expression Example
+    5. Valid Lambda Declarations for different number of arguments

+190. Hands-On Practice: Lambda Mini-Challenges for Skill Reinforcement and Mastery
+    1. Lambda Mini Challenges
+    2. Mini Challenge 1, 2, 3, 4, 5, 6, 7

+191. Lambda Expression Challenge: Applying Skills with Arrays, Lists, and Operations
+    1. Lambda Expression Challenge

+192. Demystifying Method References: Simplifying Lambda Expressions in Java Code
+    1. What's a Method Reference?
+    2. Why are these statements equal?
+    3. What methods can be used in method references?
+    4. Deferred Method Invocation

+193. Understanding the Most Complex Method References: Unbounded Receiver Explained
+    1. Some Terminology for the next couple of Slides
+    2. Four Types of Method References
+    3. Method Reference Example (No arguments and one argument)
+    4. Method Reference Examples (Two Arguments)

+194. Hands-On Practice: Method Reference Challenge for Practical Skill Development
+    1. Method and Lambda Challenge

+195. Chaining Lambdas: Leveraging Convenience Methods on Functional Interfaces
+    1. Convenience Methods

+196. Advanced Comparator Usage: Leveraging Convenience Methods for Enhanced Sorting
+    0. Convenience Methods, Continued, with the Comparator
+    1. Convenience Methods on functional interfaces in java.util.function package
+    2. Comparator's additional helper methods

 ## Section 6 - Code Exercise
     Chapter 60 = 2
     Chapter 64 = 1